 Oops, my bad.
 So that explains why the seats are big and comfortable, I have accidentally entered the first class coach.
 I muttered my apologies and asked where I should go.
 He motioned me to the end of the coach, past the cafe.
 With my luggage in tow, I walked my way to where us, the regular paying folks should be.

 In the regular coach, there are 3 seats on each row.
-It also had more people in it, but I managed to find me somewhere to sit on.
-I kept a close eye on this screen that shows which stations are we in already.
+It also had more people in it, but I managed to find myself a seat.
+I kept a close eye on this screen that shows the current station.
 The train ride took almost 3 hours, I could very well sleep if I wanted to.
-At long last, I reached my destination; I saw Patit and Klaus waiting for me in my last stop.
+At long last, I reached my destination; I saw Patit and Klaus waiting for me on my last stop.
 I was suffering from migraine and asked Patit for a paracetamol, what she gave me instead was an aspirin that I had to dilute in water.

 Klaus’s house is almost an hour drive away from the train station.
 I sat on the back of the car suffering from migraine in silence.
 When we reached the house, we had a very Filipino dinner of tinolang manok, rice, and omelette that Patit cooked.
 It was one if not the most delicious tinola I have ever tasted in my life.
 The broth was hot and very flavorful, the ginger taste was strong but not overwhelming, perfect for this weather.

 The house is big with a second story, a basement, and several bedrooms.
 The homeowner told me that I could just drop the tissue in the toilet, the drainage could take it.
 However, I still found myself throwing tissue paper in the garbage bin as I am not used to flushing it.
 All accommodation in Europe, including this house didn’t have a bidet.
-Hence, I had with me an empty water bottle as an alternative (because you know, just wiping is not cleaning).
+Hence, I had been using an empty water bottle as a portable bidet, because you know, just wiping is not cleaning.

-The most interesting thing that I saw in the house is its own heating system from this machine where they incinerate chopped woods that Klaus himself cut from their forest.
+The most interesting thing that I saw in the house is its own heating system from this machine where they incinerate chopped woods that Klaus harvests from their forest.
 Yes folks, they have their own forest.
 I saw a mountain of these chopped woods in the basement.

 That night I slept on the huge couch that can be converted into a bed in the living room.